Gashmob/Gashmob/README.md

 ---

 Current projects:

 - **[Fil](https://github.com/Fil-Language)**: a programmation language.
 A documentation is already available in french.
 Currently I work on the compiler made with Antlr and LLVM.
+- **[AVOW](https://github.com/Gashmob/AVOW)**: a cli for simple image treatment.
+In brief it's a collection of image treatment algorithms.
+- **Enquirer**: An interactive CLI library, inpired by the same name javascript library [Enquirer](https://www.npmjs.com/package/enquirer).

 ---